 Location

 The Saumur area is famous for its mansions and gentle lifestyle typical of the former Anjou Provence.
-In a landscape that constantly changes through the seasons, the River Loire winds between sand banks and flows through the centre of the ‘white town’.
-It boasts many shops, services and renowned schools, which can be reached on foot and via an efficient bus network.
+In a constantly changing Loire Valley landscape, the river of the same name winds between sand banks.
+Saumur, known as 'the white town', developed between the Loire and the Thouet rivers, whose confluencer is near the castle.
+The town boasts many shops, services and renowned schools, which can be reached on foot as well as by a network of bus lines.
 Angers and Tours are within just over 30 minutes reach from the town’s railway station and both of these cities are one hour from Paris by high-speed TGV train.
-The surrounding vineyards are themselves bordered by the forests of the Loire-Anjou-Touraine natural park, while the nearby A85 motorway makes it easy to take a weekend break on the coast.
+The surrounding vineyards are themselves bordered by the forests of the Loire-Anjou-Touraine natural park, while the nearby A85 motorway offers quick access for breaks on the coast.

 Description